spatoa/spaghetti-toast/README.md

-- 👋 Hi, I’m @spaghetti-toast
+- 👋 Hi, I’m @spatoa
-- 👀 I’m interested in lots of stuff.
+- 👀 I try and do everything, but I have a personal interest in infosec.
-- 🌱 I’m currently learning everything I can.
+- 🌱 I’m currently learning how to properly develop with Rust.
-- 💞️ I’m looking to collaborate on not much.
+- 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me: lachlan@lachlans.world
+- 📫 How to reach me: lachlanburns1001@gmail.com

 <!---
 spaghetti-toast/spaghetti-toast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.